 Carrie: When did you start to have symptoms of OCD?

-[00:01:42] Even as a small child, three years old, four years old, I could sit there and watch a toilet being flushed, look at the hole in the bath and the toilet and say, “Well, I can’t fit through there,” but it didn’t make any difference.
-My brain had just decided this was the thing to be afraid of.
-[00:02:02] And from there, once I got past that one, there was health obsessions.
-I remember, really long period of time where I heard about the idea of swallowing your tongue.
-And that just drove me nuts.
+Even as a small child, three years old, four years old, I could sit there and watch a toilet being flushed, look at the hole in the bath and the toilet and say, “well, I can’t fit through there,” but it didn’t make any difference.
+My brain had just decided this was the thing to be afraid of and from there, once I got past that one, there was health obsessions.
+I remember, a really long period of time where I heard about the idea of swallowing your tongue and that just drove me nuts.
 I worried about it, wondered how that can happen.
 I ask my parents about it.
-I would forget about it while I was playing.
-[00:02:26] Then when I go to bed at night. it would come back and that’s when I would really struggle like the times when I have anything to do.
+I would forget about it while I was playing then when I go to bed at night it would come back and that’s when I would really struggle like the times when I didn’t have anything to do.
 So there was a lot of weird themes and health obsessions.

-[00:04:31] I never heard about OCD, anxiety disorders, panic disorder.
+I never heard about OCD, anxiety disorders, panic disorder.
 Those words were foreign to me.
 I only heard about crazy people.
-There’s a thing where there’s a stigma.
-And even as a child, the stigma was there.
-That idea that I might be crazy was terrifying to me.
-And so when the panic attacks started, that felt like I was going crazy.
+There’s a thing where there’s a stigma and even as a child, the stigma was there.
+That idea that I might be crazy was terrifying to me and so when the panic attacks started, that felt like I was going crazy.

-[00:05:00] My first one was not nocturnal.
+My first one was not nocturnal.
 I was falling asleep and I woke up with a panic attack and that happened to me a lot.
 It still does sometimes.
 I just know what it is now.
 That combined with that old harming obsession, the panic attack, the feeling of I’m losing my mind.
 I’m losing control.
 The derealization, that deep personal personalization that you feel at that moment makes you feel like you aren’t going to be able to control yourself.
 That combined with the harming themes.
-[00:05:37] After the birth of my children, the harming thing switched from me, hurting me, going crazy and possibly hurting one of my children in a really awful way.
-And that was just so debilitating.
+After the birth of my children, the harming thing switched from me, hurting me, going crazy, and possibly hurting one of my children in a really awful way and that was just so debilitating.
 I can’t even begin to describe how awful it was.

 Mitzi: Oh, yes, it’s very true about OCD.
 That’s why it’s important to understand how the disorder operates, how to get on top of a theme before it gets on top of you.